 Strive for small improvements – not perfection!
 It’s the little improvements made over time, even on the most difficult of days — like a bricklayer laying one brick at a time — that leads to something magical.

-Check out Nurse Keith’s article for more self-care tips on how to avoid burnout during COVID-19.
+You can check out Nurse Keith’s article for more self-care tips on how to avoid burnout during COVID-19.

 About the Author